babel/website/docs/roadmap.md

 Creating a plugin for each feature is sub-optimal.
 For example, we can convert private methods to private fields and then, if needed, convert them to older syntax.
 However, we can generate a better optimized output by directly converting private methods down to older syntax without the intermediate step, if we know that it needs to be transpiled down.

-Since starting from Babel 7.13.0 we can read `targets` option directly inside a plugin, we can modify our plugins to automatically perform _partial_ compilation of a given ECMAScript feature, where this would give an advantage in the output size and runtime performance.
+Since starting from Babel 7.13.0 we can read `targets` option directly inside a plugin, we can modify our plugins to automatically perform a _partial_ compilation of a given ECMAScript feature, which would give advantages in the output size and runtime performance.

 **Prior Art**